sherwin0402/sherwin0402.github.io/assets/cv/rendercv_output/Chan_Sherwin_Stephen_CV.md

 ## Human-In-The-Loop Robotic Simulator

 - Sept 2021 – present
-- Developed a human-in-the-loop simulation framework for assistive robotics, featuring personalized digital twins with varying abilities and disabilities.
+- Led the development of a human-in-the-loop simulation framework for assistive robotics, featuring personalized digital twins with varying abilities and disabilities.
 The pipeline incorporates skeletal, musculoskeletal, and soft body models, using reinforcement learning to simulate diverse human capabilities and enable realistic, adaptive testing of robotic systems.
-- Designed and validated a Real2Sim2Real framework to personalize robotic controllers based on individual user characteristics, enabling improved pHRI through simulation-informed adaptation and real-world testing.
+- Designed and validated a Real2Sim2Real framework to personalize robotic controllers for robot-assisted feeding and gait-assistive robots, enabling improved pHRI through simulation-informed adaptation and real-world testing.
-- Investigating various human-robot interaction modalities in simulation, including soft body dynamics, mass-spring-damper models, and other methods to accurately represent physical interactions.
+- Investigated various human-robot interaction modalities in simulation, including soft body interaction dynamics, mass-spring-damper models, and other methods to accurately represent physical interactions.
-- Simulated a range of assistive robotic systems - including robot-assisted feeding arms, lower limb and upper limb exoskeletons, gait assistive robots, using MuJoCo.

 ## Mobile Third Arm Robot

 - 2020 -- 2022
-- Developed a mobile third arm robot that assists caregivers for moderate assisted pivot transfer between the bed and wheelchair.
+- Designed and developed a complete mobile third arm robot to assist caregivers in moderate assisted pivot transfers between a bed and wheelchair, covering mechanical design, electronics integration, and control systems.
-- Implemented a human-tracking computer vision algorithm to perform user following
-- Developed human-robot interaction strategies for safe and intuitive operation of the mobile third arm robot between caregiver, patient and mobile third arm robot.
+- Implemented a human-tracking computer vision algorithm and developed human-robot interaction strategies to enable safe, intuitive operation between the caregiver, patient, and mobile third arm robot.

 ## Design and Analysis of Underwater Robotic Systems

 - 2018 -- 2019
-- Designed and 3D printed a robotic manipulator for an autonomous underwater vehicle to grasp objects from the pool floor.
+- Designed and 3D printed a bio-inspired underwater robotic manipulator and flexible hull structure for an autonomous underwater vehicle, enabling object grasping and enhanced rigidity with reduced weight at depth.
-- Created a bio-inspired flexible hull structure that deforms with depth to enhance rigidity while reducing weight.
-- Conducted finite element analysis to optimize both manipulator and hull designs for strength, hydrodynamic performance, and operational depth.
+- Performed finite element analysis to optimize manipulator and hull designs for strength, hydrodynamic performance, and operational depth.

 # Work Experience